 |Weight||70kg (11st 0lb)|

-The Darlington Mowden Park Sharks No 10 mixes her rugby playing with her job as a Primary School teacher at the Bexhill Academy in Sunderland, teaching everything to four and five year-olds.
-She used to work in football at Sunderland where she was a family learning officer working in deprived areas with children who left school with no qualifications.
-Now she aims to make sure the local kids get the best start in life as possible.
+The Darlington Mowden Park Sharks No. 10 mixes her rugby playing with her job as a primary school teacher at the Bexhill Academy in Sunderland, teaching four- and five-year-olds.
+She used to work in football at Sunderland AFC where she was a Family Learning Officer working in deprived areas with children who left school with no qualifications.
+Now she aims to make sure the local kids get the best start in life.

-Katy got into rugby through her dad, David who played for Westoe in the land of the Sand Dancer.
+Katy got into rugby through her dad, David, who played for Westoe.
 “I got involved at five or six, just wanting to have a go,” she remembers.
 Jonny Wilkinson became her inspiration.
 “He’s a top bloke and I kicked with him before the last World Cup.
-His work ethic is immense but he’s down-to-earth and easy to chat to.”
-That quote was taken from a 20 questions with…article which proves that Katy, too, is down-to-earth and easy to chat do.
-In it, she admitted that she used to put her right sock on first…”but I forgot one day and didn’t break anything or die so that’s gone out of the window.”
-Possibly with her right sock.
+His work ethic is immense but he’s down to earth and easy to chat to.”

-Katy is England’s chief points-scorer and a mainstay of the team.
-England coach, Gary Street, calls her “my eyes on the pitch”.
-He said, “You need thinking players and Katy is one of those.”
+Katy is a vital cog in England's machine.
+England Head Coach, Gary Street, calls her “my eyes on the pitch”.
+He said: “You need thinking players and Katy is one of those.”

 In her early teens, it appeared that rugby might lose such a talent.
 A lack of organised rugby at her comprehensive school forced her to play regional hockey instead but she was soon back playing the sport she loves.
-“Most girls were playing with their Barbies, I was rolling around in the mud.
+She told us: “Most girls were playing with their Barbies while I was rolling around in the mud.
 It’s such a big part of my life.”